top of page

 Medical Expense Deductions

-This credit applies to a number of eligible expenses – from home care services to laser eye surgery, to orthopedics.
-The previous Conservative government expanded the deduction itself, as well as the list of expenses, to include costs associated with certain types of service animals (e.g. diabetes-alert dogs).
-The amount you can claim is the total of your expenses, minus approximately $2,479 or 3% of the claimant’s income (whichever is less).
-There is no limit on the number of eligible expenses a taxpayer can claim for himself or herself, a spouse or common-law partner, or a child under 18.
+This credit applies to a number of eligible expenses – from home care services, to laser eye surgery, to orthopedics.
+The previous Conservative government expanded the deduction, as well as the list of expenses, to include costs associated with certain types of service animals (e.g. diabetes alert dogs).
+The amount you can claim is the total of your expenses, minus $2,635 for 2023, $2,759 for 2024, or 3% of the claimant’s income (whichever is less).
+There is no limit on the amount of eligible expenses a taxpayer can claim for himself or herself, a spouse or common-law partner, or a child under 18.

 Canada Training Credit

 The Canada Training Credit (CTC) is available for eligible tuition and other fees paid for courses taken in 2020 and subsequent tax years.
-Beginning with the 2019 tax year, an eligible individual can accumulate $250 each year toward their CTC limit, up to a maximum of $5,000 in a lifetime, which can be accessed the following year to help cover up to half of eligible tuition and fees associated with training.
-Note that it is only available for individuals between the ages of 26 and 65 who are residents of Canada, with income between $10,000 and the top of the third tax bracket, and for eligible courses.
+Beginning with the 2019 tax year, an eligible individual can accumulate $250 in each year toward their CTC limit, up to a maximum of $5,000 in a lifetime, which can be accessed to help cover up to half of eligible tuition and fees associated with training.
+Note that it is only available for individuals between the ages of 26 and 65 who are Canadian residents, with income between $10,000 and the top of the third tax bracket, and for eligible courses.
 Contact CRA to check eligibility.

 Savings for Canadians